-Stakeholder Involvement for the FFY 2014 SPP/APR
+Stakeholder Involvement for the FFY 2017 SPP/APR

-Stakeholders recommended, based on gudiance from general education and the data analysis conducted by the MSDE to: (1) forgo the establishment of baseline and targets for Indicator 3 A given the guidance the MSDE received from the US Department of Education, Office of Elementary and Secondary Education, Title 1, that waived the requirement for the MSDE to submit AMO's for SY 2014-2015 and 2015-2016; (2) establish baseline and targets for Indicator 3 B and 3 C as a result of the MSDE change in assement methodology by implementing the PARRC during the 2014-2015 school year; and (3) revise the baseline and targets for Indicator 14 due to a change in metholodgy.
-Given the high levels of performance achieved for Indicator 3B the current baseline and targets will be retained.
+Stakeholders recommended, based on guidance from general education and the data analysis conducted by the MSDE to: (1) forgo the establishment of baseline and targets for Indicator 3 A given the guidance the MSDE received from the US Department of Education, Office of Elementary and Secondary Education, Title 1, that waived the requirement for the MSDE to submit AMO's for SY 2014-2015 and 2015-2016; (2) establish baseline and targets for Indicator 3 B and 3 C as a result of the MSDE change in assessment methodology by implementing the PARRC during the 2014-2015 school year; and (3) revise the baseline and targets for Indicator 14 due to a change in methodology.

-Stakeholders recommended that the revised methology for Indicator 14 be applied to the FFY 2013 data inorder to determine progress or slippabe.
-As a result of these revisions, MSDE has attached a revised copy of the FFY 2013 State Performance Plan and Annual Performance Report to reflect these changes.
-The MSDE did not make any other revisions to the Part B baselines or targets, during the 2014 annual performance review period.
+Stakeholders recommended that the revised methodology for Indicator 14 be applied to the FFY 2013 data in order to determine progress or slippage.
+The MSDE did not make any other revisions to the Part B baselines or targets, during the 2017 annual performance review period.

 The MSDE held Special Education State Advisory Committee (SESAC) meetings on January 20, 2015, March 17, 2015, May 19, 2015, June 18, 2015, August 10, 2015, September 22, 2015, October 19, 2015, November 16, 2015, December 14, 2015, January 11, 2016, and April 19, 2016.
-The stakeholder meetings were held to solicit input into the development of the FFY 2014 APR, to diiscuss and analyze prior and current data for each of the Part B indicators, analyze strategies and activities implemented to determine progress, and to make recommendations to improve compliance and student outcomes, specifically, as it relates to narrowing the gap, relative to school readiness, school achievement, and readiness for adlutl life after school.

-The most recent SESAC meeting held on April 19, 2016 focused on the review and discussion for Indicator 3C, and projected targets from FFY 2014 through FFY 2018.
-The SESAC approved the current baseline data and proposed targets for Indicator

-3C, following ongoing discussions and analysis regarding the change in methodology with the implementation of the PARCC statewide assessment.
+The stakeholder meetings were held to solicit input into the development of the FFY 2014 APR, to discuss and analyze prior and current data for each of the Part B indicators, analyze strategies and activities implemented to determine progress, and to make recommendations to improve compliance and student outcomes, specifically, as it relates to narrowing the gap, relative to school readiness, school achievement, and readiness for adult life after school.
+The most recent SESAC meeting held on April 19, 2016 focused on the review and discussion for Indicator 3C, relative to setting the baseline and projected targets from FFY 2014 through FFY 2018.
+The SESAC approved the current baseline data and proposed targets for Indicator 3C, following ongoing discussions and analysis regarding the change in methodology with the implementation of the PARCC statewide assessment.

 At the SESAC meetings thoughtful discussions were held regarding the current and trend data and to provide input regarding the implementation of state-wide and local strategies and activities.
-In addition, the MSDE held meetings with local directors of special education to review local performance aganist the State's targets, and to solicit input regarding the four key State level strategies.
-The four State level strategies focused on; stategic collaboration, family partnerships, evidence-based practices, and data-informed decisions that are designed to support local school districts to improve results for children and youth with disabilities by narrowing the achievement gap.
+In addition, the MSDE held meetings with local directors of special education to review local performance against the State's targets, and to solicit input regarding the four key State level strategies.
+The four State level strategies focused on; strategic collaboration, family partnerships, evidence-based practices, and data-informed decisions that are designed to support local school districts to improve results for children and youth with disabilities by narrowing the achievement gap.
 The FFY 2013 SPP will be revised and posted on MSDE's website.

-Prior Stakeholder Invovement
+Prior Stakeholder Involvement